 Afterwards we cycle above all on the dikes of Rhine and Maas along dreamy dike villages overlooking the rivers and country.
 At the confluence of Waal and Maas you can find the medieval fortress Loevestein which we can visit.
 It belongs just like Gorinchem to the so-called triangle of fortified towns.

-Enjoy again the "Riverland" Holland during our sailing tour: Via the river Merwede, the mighty lower course of the Rhine and along the confluence with the rivers Maas and Noord we cruise on the Holland's IJssel towards Gouda where we moor for one night.
+Enjoy again the "Riverland" Holland during our sailing tour: On the Merwede river, the mighty lower course of the Rhine and along the confluence with the Maas and Noord rivers we cruise on the Holland's IJssel towards Gouda where we moor for one night.